Ltamann/ComfyUI-TBG-ETUR/README.md

 https://api.ylab.es/login.php

 **TBG Enhanced Tiled Upscaler and Refiner Pro** is an advanced, modular enhancement suite for **tiled image generation and refinement** in ComfyUI.
-It introduces neuro generative tile fusion, interactive tile-based editing, and multi-path processing pipelines designed for extreme resolution workflows ut to but not limitet to 100MP, high fidelity, and adaptive post-generation control.
+It introduces neuro generative tile fusion, interactive tile-based editing, and multi-path processing pipelines designed for extreme resolution workflows up to but not limitet to 100MP, high fidelity, and adaptive post-generation control.

 ## 1. New Fusion Techniques